 To market to such a generation, you need to steer clear of the traditional, and somewhat outdated salesy principles that revolve around ads and sponsored posts.
 Word of mouth, peer influencers, reviews, and other, more experiential strategies are far more effective.
 So, if you’re looking to improve your presence in the eyes of your Millennial customers, here are a few marketing suggestions to add to your strategy.

 1. Get social

 Creating a stellar website is a top priority for all companies today, and for valid reasons.
 But, while its relevance won’t wane, you also need to keep in mind that you should market your brand across a variety of channels.
 Or more specifically, on those channels where your target audience will find you.
 In this case, your Millennial demographics: over 90% of which is comprised of active social media users.

 Social networks are their main place of digital residence.
 This is where they connect with their friends and family, follow and interact with brands, check out reviews and experiences, and make purchase decisions.
 For your business to get noticed by this generation, you definitely need to focus heavily on the social networks where your particular target audience spends their time.

 That said, do your research.
 See which social networks are your particular Millennials’ favorites, and set up shop there.
 By that, I mean post regular updates, share your website’s content, relevant news from your industry, craft engaging and interactive content such as polls and quizzes.
-Showcase the progress you’ve made on your social media and always stay on top of the latest trends.
+Showcase the progress you’ve made on your social media, track important social media metrics and always stay on top of the latest trends.